-There has been significant decline in the number of cleaners who use perc, and some efforts are underway to phase out perc altogether.
-The good news is that environmentally preferable alternatives exist, such as professional wet-cleaning, which uses water as a solvent, and cleaning with liquid carbon dioxide.
-(There are other new alternatives being used that are less harmful than perc, but still have some associated risks, such as one that uses a synthetic petroleum-solvent that is flammable and one that uses a silicone-based solvent that may pose other health issues.)
+There has been a significant decline in the number of cleaners who use perc, and some efforts are underway to phase out perc altogether.
+The good news is that alternatives exist, such as professional wet-cleaning, which uses water as a solvent, and cleaning with liquid carbon dioxide.
+(There are other options being used that are less harmful than perc, but still have some associated risks, such as one that uses a synthetic petroleum solvent that is flammable and one that uses a silicone-based solvent that may pose other health issues.)
 There are growing numbers of "green" cleaners who use these better methods, so be sure to look for one in your community.
-If your cleaner claims to be Earth-friendly, be sure to ask about the specific methods and chemicals used.
-Some dry cleaners will advertise as "green," "organic," or "environmentally friendly" when their methods are anything but safe for the Earth.
+If your cleaner claims to be environmentally-friendly, be sure to ask about the specific methods and chemicals used.
+Some dry cleaners will advertise as "green" or "organic" when their methods are anything but safe for the Earth.

 Don't buy or wear clothing containing other toxins either:

 Avoid flame-retardant clothing.
 Make sure your kids' pajamas do not include polybrominated diphenyl ethers (PBDEs), chemicals linked to thyroid disruption, learning, hearing, and memory problems, decreased sperm count, and birth defects.